Seathwaite Fell: Topography

 Seathwaite Fell is a northern ridge of Great End in the Scafells.
 It projects out from beneath the great northern cliff of its parent, occupying a tongue of land between two tributaries of the River Derwent.
 These are Styhead Gill to the west and Grains Gill to the east, the streams meeting at Stockley Bridge below the nose of the fell.
 Sty Head Gill falls from the walkers' pass at Sty Head, the main pedestrian route from Borrowdale to Wasdale.
 Near the head of the pass is Styhead Tarn.
 This in turn is fed by the outflow of Sprinkling Tarn, a beautiful indented pool lying between Seathwaite Fell and Great End.
 Sprinkling Tarn lies very close to the course of Grains Gill, ensuring that Seathwaite Fell is almost surrounded by water.

 The prow of the fell above Stockley Bridge has two tiers of crag, with Aaron Crags standing above Black Waugh.
 A long line of crags also stands above Grains Gill on the eastern side, looming above the popular path from Seathwaite to Esk Hause.
 The western face, although rough, drops more gently down to Styhead Gill.
 In addition to a number of rocky knolls, the summit ridge also carries numerous small tarns.
 None are named on Ordnance Survey maps, although the one below the south top is of a reasonable size.

-The 'traditional' northern top and Pt 632 have small cairns.
+The 'traditional' northern top and point 632 have small cairns.
 The view northward is good from both, but only the traditional top shows the foreground of upper Borrowdale.
 To the south is an intimate view of the cliffs of Great End.

 Geology

 The summit plateau is composed of volcaniclastic sandstone of the Seathwaite Fell Formation, with a dyke of andesite and hybridized andesite porphyry running due north from Sprinkling Tarn.
-The coarse grained sandstone and breccia of the Cam Crag Member is exposed further down the norther slope.
+The coarse grained sandstone and breccia of the Cam Crag Member is exposed further down the northern slope.